 If you require further information regarding your treatment, any specific medical condition, self help group or other support groups, then please discuss with Reception.

 If you have been referred for further treatment by your GP and you would like a copy of the referral letter please ask at Reception.
 Please note that you will need to wait 5 working days from the date of your GP appointment before making this request to allow sufficient time for the letters to be typed and processed into your medical records.
 This service is only offered to patients making the request in person at Reception.

 We publish a quarterly newsletter which contains information about the practice and services we offer.
 This also contains relevant topics within the NHS.

 We use a secure print and mailing company, DocMail, to handle bulk mailing to our patients such as the invitations to attend flu clinics and annual recall for our health screening clinics.
-DocMail, which is provided by CFH Total Document Management Ltd, provides a print and mailing service for many business in the private and public sector to include local government, exam boards, banks etc. Throughout the UK DocMail guarantees the security of all the data which is posted to you by them and meets with the terms and conditions of the Department of Health Information Governance policy.
+DocMail, which is provided by CFH Total Document Management Ltd, provides a print and mailing service for many businesses in the private and public sector to include local government, exam boards, banks etc. Throughout the UK, DocMail guarantees the security of all the data which is posted to you by them and meets with the terms and conditions of the Department of Health Information Governance policy.
 The records provided to DocMail will only contain enough data to provide the mailing service and this data is deleted within 28 days of the mailing.
 If you would prefer not to be invited in this way please let us know.

 Expert Patient Programme

 The Expert Patient Programme courses are an opportunity for people living with long term conditions to develop more skills to help them to cope with the difficulties of long term health problems.

 It involves attending a weekly session of two and a half hours for six consecutive weeks.